minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 file anew.
-This saved time and RAM space in two ways: On the one hand, cleaned files would not be re-cleaned uselessly, and on the other hand, shell scripting ensures a better utilization of RAM space when working with large files, such as these of individual and PAC campaign contributions.
+This saved time and RAM space in two ways: On the one hand, cleaned files would not be re-cleaned uselessly, and on the other hand, shell scripting ensures a better utilization of RAM space when working with large files, such as these of individual and PAC campaign contributions.]).

 After the pre-cleaning process through the scripts, only Individual and PAC contributions were kept which were allocated to incumbents.
 Using the